RagnarB83/ash-documentation/docs/OpenMM-interface.rst

         PMEparameters=[1.0/0.34, 90, 90, 90])

     #Launching a molecular dynamics simulation
-    OpenMM_MD(fragment=frag, theory=openmmobject, timestep=0.001, simulation_steps=20, traj_frequency=1, temperature=300,
+    MolecularDynamics(fragment=frag, theory=openmmobject, timestep=0.001, simulation_steps=20, traj_frequency=1, temperature=300,
         integrator='LangevinMiddleIntegrator', coupling_frequency=1, trajectory_file_option='DCD')

-**General constraints or H-mass modification:**
+**General constraints or H-mass modification in classical MD**

-- In order to allow shorter timesteps in MD simulations it is common to utilize some general constraints in biomolecular simulations, e.g. all X-H bonds, all bonds or even all-bond and some angles.
-This can be accomplished  via the autoconstraints option (NOTE: an option to OpenMMTheory). autoconstraints can be set to: 'HBonds' (X-H bonds constrained), 'AllBonds' (all bonds constrained), 'HAngles' (all bonds and H-X-H and H-O-X angles constrained) or None (default)
+- In order to allow shorter timesteps in classical MD simulations it is common to utilize some general constraints in biomolecular simulations, e.g. all X-H bonds, all bonds or even all-bond and some angles.
+This can be accomplished  via the *autoconstraints* option (NOTE: an option to **OpenMMTheory**).  *autoconstraints* can be set to: 'HBonds' (X-H bonds constrained), 'AllBonds' (all bonds constrained), 'HAngles' (all bonds and H-X-H and H-O-X angles constrained) or None (default)
 - An alternative (or addition) is to change the masses of the hydrogen atoms (fastest-moving atoms).
-This is also an option to OpenMMTheory. hydrogenmass keyword takes an integer and can e.g. be 2 (mass of deuterium) or heavier. hydrogenmass=1.5 is default (default in OpenMM) .
+This is also an option to **OpenMMTheory**. *hydrogenmass* keyword takes an integer and can e.g. be 2 (mass of deuterium) or heavier. *hydrogenmass* = 1.5 is default (default in OpenMM) .

 General X-H constraints and deuterium-mass example: